-Renowned exhibitors present the latest products and services for the lab of the future (Laboratory 4.0).
+Renowned exhibitors present the latest products and services for the lab of the future (Laboratory 4.0) at analytica 2022.

 Find all the leading manufacturers and startups focusing on laboratory 4.0 and future lab participating in analytica 2022 in our exibition directory.

 On top of the actual trade show, our extensive suppporting program offers unique insights into the latest theory and practice in lab 4.0.

 The new “Digital Transformation” forum in Hall B2 will offer product presentations and expert talks as well as panel discussions round big data, chemometrics and bioinformatics on all trade show days.
 Renowned researchers from Germany and abroad will provide a concentrated overview of novel methods and techniques as well as their practical applications.

 See our new Action Area at the newly conceived special show “Digital Transformation”.
 At hands-on islands you cannot only see workflows at the laboratory, but also get involved in them yourselves, to discover the latest trends of digitalization.